-5.14.1 State of Adaptation of Food, Feed, Fibre, and Other Ecosystem Products
+5.14.1 State of Adaptation of Food, Feed, Fibre and Other Ecosystem Products

 Since AR5, several adaptation reviews have been done (Ford et al., 2015; Lesnikowski et al., 2016).
-In a review of 1159 peer-reviewed sources, Berrang-Ford et al. (2021b) found that observed adaptations in food, fibre and other ecosystem products has consisted mainly in changes in autonomous behaviour changes, such as changing planting time, followed by technological/infrastructure and ecosystem-based adaptation approaches, the majority of which have occurred in Africa and Asia (Figures 5.20-5.21, Table 5.22).
-Several adaptation options addressed multiple SDGs (e.g. 2, 6 8, 12) (Figure 5.21).
+In a review of 1159 peer-reviewed sources, Berrang-Ford et al. (2021b) found that observed adaptations in food, fibre and other ecosystem products have consisted mainly of changes in autonomous behaviour changes, such as changing planting time, followed by technological/infrastructure and ecosystem-based adaptation approaches, the majority of which have occurred in Africa and Asia (Figures 5.20 and 5.21, Table 5.22).
+Several adaptation options addressed multiple SDGs (e.g., 2, 6, 8, 12) (Figure 5.21).